siefkenj/IBLODEs/book/typst/modules/module3.typ

-The first equation models the growth of the ant population, with $a$ representing the natural growth of ants in the absence of aphids and $b$ representing the growth of the ant population due to the presence of aphids (this term provides a "boost" to the growth of the ant population since the presence of aphids will mean more food is available for the ants).
+The first equation models the growth of the ant population, with $a$ representing the natural growth of ants in the absence of aphids and $b$ representing the growth of the ant population due to the presence of aphids (this term provides a "boost" to the ant population since the presence of aphids will mean more food for the ants).

-The second equation models the growth of the aphid population, with $c$ representing the growth of the aphid population due to the presence of ants (this term has a positive effect to the growth of the aphid population since they will be protected from predators), and $d$ representing the natural death of aphids in the absence of ants (due to the fact that they will be eaten if ants aren't around to protect them).
+The second equation models the growth of the aphid population, with $c$ representing the growth of the aphid population due to the presence of ants (this term has a positive effect on the growth of aphids since they will be protected from predators), and $d$ representing the natural death of aphids in the absence of ants (they will be eaten by other creatures if ants aren't around to protect them).

 The parameters $a, b, c, d >= 0$ depend on the species of ants and aphids and could be estimated from data.
-For now, we will use nice values of $a,b,c,d$, so the numbers don't get in the way.
+For now, we will use nice values of $a,b,c,d$, so the numbers don't get in our way.
 //As we discussed in @mod:modelling, these constants can be estimated from data, but to do so, we need to be able to find the analytic solution to the system of differential equations.
 //In @mod:real[Modules], @mod:affine[], and @mod:complex[] we will learn how to solve some types of systems of differential equations like this one, called linear systems of differential equations with constant coefficients.